GAYLA M. MILLS

 Prior to writing my book about music, I published over sixty essays, features, and reviews.
 I've taught college students to write, ESL learners to speak English idiomatically, high school dropouts the skills to earn their GEDs, and prison inmates to read.

-As an amateur roots musician who returned to music fifteen years ago, I’ve come to appreciate the joys that making music can bring.
+As an amateur roots musician who returned to music over fifteen years ago, I’ve come to appreciate the joys that making music can bring.
 My husband Gene and I have recorded three albums and played hundreds of gigs.
 I’ve joined music circles, jammed, and made new friends while nurturing old ones.

 In the process, I’ve learned a lot about playing music in the second half of life.
 Yet there’s been no book to help others go down a similar road more smoothly.
 So I talked with dozens of musicians, read countless articles, dug down to find rare resources, and pulled it together into Making Music for Life to make it easier for others to pursue their own musical journey.